Iphone Photos Not Syncing To Icloud: Ultimate Troubleshooting Guide

 Understanding how iCloud Photos works is the first step.
 When iCloud Photos is enabled, your iPhone automatically uploads every photo and video to your iCloud account.
 These files are then available on all devices signed in with the same Apple ID.
 Any edit, deletion, or addition syncs across devices.

 Unlike some services, iCloud does not store duplicates.
 It manages a single library, so deleting a photo on your iPhone deletes it everywhere.
 Sync usually happens over Wi-Fi, but can also use cellular data if you allow it.
 Knowing this helps you find where things might go wrong if syncing stops.
+For reliable synchronization background, you can refer to the official Apple iCloud documentation on Wikipedia to understand the underlying architecture.

 Key facts: